 With the right care your jewellery can last a lifetime.
 Stones such as rubies and sapphires are normally hard (less vulnerable to scratching) and tough (less vulnerable to breaking) and can be worn everyday.
 Others, such as opal, are more vulnerable to hard knocks and are best worn just from time to time.

-The best way to put on and take off a ring is by handling just the shank – the part that goes around the finger.
+The best way to put on and take off a ring is by handling just the ring shank – the band that goes around the finger.
 This helps keep the gemstone clean and stone setting clean.

 Padded jewellery boxes or cases are ideal for storage or travel, as they stop pieces scratching or damaging each other.